mtryergreen/PyBer_Analysis/README.md

-#Summary
+# Summarizing statement and business recommendations
-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types
+Overall, the disparities between the city types come down to the number of drivers available and the number of rides being requested.

 As for what business recommendations this analysis can support:
 1. Attaining more drivers in rural cities and more riders in urban cities, all through better advertising directed at both customers and workers.
 This would bring the ratios of rides to available drivers of rural and urban cities closer together, and raise overall wages.
 2. Reducing the number of active drivers in urban cities so that there aren't so many waiting on giving a ride, which would raise the incomes of drivers that are working consistently.